 Dun & Bradstreet recently worked with the International Compliance Association (ICA) and ITN Productions on a current-affairs style programme that explores compliance and best practices in-depth.
 Within the film below, our global compliance experts discuss:

 - Why compliance is integral to global organisations

 - How supply and compliance functions are interconnected

 - How data can help organisations conduct business responsibly

 - The importance of good data for Beneficial Ownership

 The full ‘Beyond Regulation’ programme is on the ICA website here.

 Smart use of data, tools and analytics – such as those provided by Dun & Bradstreet – are crucial elements for compliance and procurement professionals.
 While they need to understand who they are doing business with, many companies are not currently optimising these tools to full potential.
 By using data and automation in their processes, organisations can increase efficiencies, protect against financial and reputational damage, and lower costs.

-Dun & Bradstreet holds the world’s largest commercial database – more than 330 million records - which enables leaders to manage their business relationships and make decisions based on reliable and accessible information, that is updated straight from multiple sources more than 5 million times a day.
+Dun & Bradstreet holds the world’s largest commercial database – more than hundreds of millions of records - which enables leaders to manage their business relationships and make decisions based on reliable and accessible information, that is updated straight from multiple sources more than 5 million times a day.